Ex-Nissan boss Ghosn says he is in Lebanon, denies fleeing justice in Japan

 “I have not fled justice - I have escaped injustice and political persecution.
 I can now finally communicate freely with the media, and look forward to starting next week.”

 Neither Ghosn’s attorney nor a spokesman for the Tokyo prosecutors office had immediate comment when contacted earlier about Ghosn’s whereabouts.
-A Nissan spokesman declined to comment.
-A spokeswoman for the Lebanese embassy in Tokyo said, “We did not receive any information”.
+Nissan declined to comment.

-It was unclear how Ghosn, who holds French, Brazilian and Lebanese citizenship, would have been able to leave Japan.
-Lebanon does not have an extradition treaty with Japan, according to Japan’s justice ministry, making it unlikely that he could be forced to return to Tokyo to face trial.
+Most immediately, it was unclear how Ghosn, who holds French, Brazilian and Lebanese citizenship, was able to orchestrate his departure from Japan, given that he had been under strict surveillance by authorities while out on bail and had surrendered his passport.

 A person resembling Ghosn entered Beirut international airport under a different name after flying in aboard a private jet, Japanese public broadcaster NHK reported, citing an unidentified Lebanese security official.